 We define advertising spend as the buyer spending on advertising transacted on our platform.
 Advertising spend does not represent revenue reported on a GAAP basis.
-Tracking our advertising spend allows us to compare our results to the results of companies that report all spending transacted on their platforms as GAAP revenue on a gross basis.
+Tracking our advertising spend facilitates comparison of our results to the results of companies in our industry that report GAAP revenue on a gross basis.
 We also use advertising spend for internal management purposes to assess market share of total advertising spending.
 Our advertising spend may be influenced by demand for our services, the volume and characteristics of paid impressions, average CPM, the nature and amount of fees we charge, and other factors such as changes in the market, our execution of the business, and competition.

 Advertising spend may fluctuate due to seasonality and increases or decreases in average CPM and paid impressions.
-In addition, we generally experience higher advertising spend during the fourth quarter of a given year resulting from higher advertiser budgets by advertisers and more bidding activity on our platform, which may drive higher volumes of paid impressions or average CPM.
-Growth in our advertising spend slowed significantly in 2016 for various reasons, including shift of spending on digital advertising from desktop, which represents the majority of our business, to mobile; our delay in embracing header bidding; and absorption by competitors, principally Google and Facebook, or an increasing share of growth in spending on digital advertising.
+In addition, we generally experience higher advertising spend during the fourth quarter of a given year resulting from higher advertiser budgets and more bidding activity on our platform, which may drive higher volumes of paid impressions or average CPM.
+Advertising spend during the six months ended June 30, 2017 has decreased \$110 million compared to the six months ended June 30, 2016, primarily due to market and competitive pressures, deceleration in traditional desktop display spending, header bidding dynamics and decreases in our fees.